KavrakiLab/robowflex/README.md

 # Installation Instructions

-Robowflex is supported on many ROS platforms, from Indigo on Ubuntu 14.04 to Melodic on 18.04.
+Robowflex is supported on many ROS platforms, from Kinetic on Ubuntu 14.04 to Melodic on 18.04.
 Here are some bare-bones installation instructions to get up and running on a new Ubuntu 18.04 machine without ROS already installed.
 This will only enable the core modules to be built, as some modules require special packages to be installed.